-MML Capital Partners ("MML"), formerly Mezzanine Management, announces today that it has led the MBO of EIC Group Limited ("EIC" or "the Company"), a UK provider of mechanical and electrical services to the public and private sectors.
-MML has backed EIC's incumbent management team, led by Ian Lyall and Nigel Le Marechal, who have invested for a significant equity stake in the Company.
-The deal was introduced to MML by Livingstone Partners and senior debt was provided by The Royal Bank of Scotland ("RBS").
+MML has backed EIC’s incumbent management team, led by Ian Lyall and Nigel Le Marechal, who have invested for a significant equity stake in the Company.
+The deal was introduced to MML by Livingstone Partners and senior debt was provided by The Royal Bank of Scotland (“RBS”).
 The total consideration for the transaction was around £40m.

 The transaction enabled Lyall and Le Marechal to acquire the business from the founding family and is consistent with MML’s long term strategy of partnering with owner-managers of growing businesses.
 This deal follows similar recent UK investments in care home operator The Regard Partnership and contract caterer, Baxter Storey.
 EIC is the tenth investment from MML’s fourth fund.

 Separately, Mezzanine Management also announces that it has completed the conversion to a Limited Liability Partnership, and will henceforth operate under the new name of MML Capital Partners LLP.

 EIC is headquartered in Alcester in the West Midlands and operates eight regional offices throughout England and Scotland.
 Founded in 1971, the Company has become an established provider of mechanical and electrical contracting services and test and maintenance solutions to household names such as Tesco, Marks & Spencer and Enterprise Inns.
 EIC generated revenues of £74.3m in 2007.